xaoccc/C/README.md

 - Create a file tasks.json
 - Create main.c
 - Ctrl + Shift + B - build the main.exe every time before we run the app
+- Run the app from the terminal: In the dir where is main.exe type .\main.exe
 2. Basics